FelipeFigueroaT/FelipeFigueroaT/README.md

 ## 👨‍🔬 About Me

 Hi!
-I'm a PhD student at the [Instituto de Física y Astronomía, Universidad de Valparaíso](https://ifa.uv.cl/), Chile, and a member of the **Massive Stars Group**.
+I'm a PhD candidate at the [Instituto de Física y Astronomía, Universidad de Valparaíso](https://ifa.uv.cl/), Chile, and a member of the **Massive Stars Group**.
 My work focuses on the physics of the most luminous stars in the universe — how they lose mass through powerful radiation-driven winds.

 ---